urbit/urbit.org-reloaded/content/blog/value-of-address-space-pt3.md

 The various linear unlocking schedules are grouped as follows:

 - The urbit.org addresses, and early prize winners unlock linearly from 2019-2021.
-- Tlon, its founders, employees, and its investors were frozen for a year, and now  unlock linearly from 2020-2024.
+- Tlon, its founders, employees, and most purchasers from Tlon were frozen for a year, and now  unlock linearly from 2020-2024.
 - 2018 private buyers were frozen for a year, and then began to unlock linearly over the course of one or three years, depending on the terms of their respective contracts.
 - Earlier private buyer addresses—including those in our first two crowdsales—were unlocked right away.